 Anti-Money laundering legislation and Countering the Financing of Terrorism (AML/CFT)

-All businesses that accept cash payments of 15,000 Euros or more, or the equivalent in any currency including sterling, or are of a designated type (see below for further information), are required to comply with legislation regarding the prevention of money laundering and terrorist financing further to the requirements of the Proceeds of Crime Act 2008 (POCA) and the Terrorism and Other Crime (Financial Restrictions) Act 2014.
+All businesses that accept cash payments of 15,000 Euros or more, or the equivalent in any currency including sterling, or are of a designated type (see below for further information), are required to comply with legislation regarding the prevention of money laundering and terrorist financing (ML/TF) further to the requirements of the Proceeds of Crime Act 2008 (POCA) and the Terrorism and Other Crime (Financial Restrictions) Act 2014.

-The Anti-Money Laundering and Countering the Financing Terrorist Financing Code 2015 requires the Department to publish three lists.
-"List A" is a list specifying jurisdictions regarding which the Financial Action Task Force, (FATF) or a FATF-style regional body, has made a call on its members and other jurisdictions to apply countermeasures to protect the international financial system from the on-going and substantial risks of ML/FT emanating from the jurisdiction; "List B" is a list specifying jurisdictions with strategic AML/CFT deficiencies or those considered to pose a higher risk of ML/FT; and "List C" is a list specifying jurisdictions which are considered to operate laws equivalent to those of the Isle of Man.
-These lists can be found in a PDF, or PDFs, set out in the column on the right.
+The Anti-Money Laundering and Countering the Financing of Terrorism Code 2019 requires the Department to publish three lists.
+‘List A’ is a list specifying jurisdictions regarding which the Financial Action Task Force, (FATF), has made a call on its members and other jurisdictions to apply countermeasures to protect the international financial system from the on-going and substantial risks of ML/TF emanating from the jurisdiction; ‘List B’ is a list specifying jurisdictions with strategic Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) deficiencies or those considered to pose a higher risk of ML/FT; and ‘List C’ is a list specifying jurisdictions which are considered to operate laws of approximately equivalent standard to those of the Isle of Man.
+These lists can be found in PDF form on this page.

 The Designated Businesses (Registration & Oversight) Act 2015

-Following comments from the IMF report in 2009, the Council of Ministers considered proposals put forward by the then Chief Secretary's Office (now the Cabinet Office) to place responsibility on the Isle of Man Financial Services Authority (“the Authority") for the oversight of the adherence of certain businesses and professions (“Designated Businesses”) to the Island's anti-money laundering and countering the financing of terrorism legislation (“AML/CFT legislation”).
+Following comments from the IMF report in 2009, the Council of Ministers considered proposals put forward by the then Chief Secretary's Office (now the Cabinet Office) to place responsibility on the Isle of Man Financial Services Authority (IOMFSA) for the oversight of the adherence of certain businesses and professions ('Designated Businesses') to the Island's AML/CFT legislation.

-The Designated Businesses (Registration and Oversight) Act 2015 (“the Act”) was passed in order to address these comments and came into force on 26 October 2015.
+The Designated Businesses (Registration and Oversight) Act 2015 ('the Act') was passed in order to address these comments and came into force on 26 October 2015.

-Designated businesses are registered and overseen by the Authority for AML/CFT compliance only –they retain their current status with the various bodies (if any) responsible for their wider business, competence or other matters, such as the Isle of Man Law Society, the ICAEW, ACCA, CIMA, the Office of Fair Trading etc.
+Designated businesses are registered and overseen by the IOMFSA for AML/CFT compliance only –they retain their current status with the various bodies (if any) responsible for their wider business, competence or other matters, such as the Isle of Man Law Society, the ICAEW, ACCA, CIMA, the Office of Fair Trading etc.